Winter Animals Shadow Matching for Preschoolers

 Then check my other posts for Winter and Christmas below.
 They all have free printables that you can add to your collection.

-I hope this is a beautiful season for you, your family, and your preschoolers, and that this activity makes your lesson planning a little easier, and helps your children develop those necessary visual discrimination skills a little further.
+I hope this is a beautiful season for you, your family, and your preschoolers.
+I also hope that this activity makes your lesson planning a little easier and helps your children develop those necessary visual discrimination skills a little further.

 Be happy, safe, and creative.
 I wish you well.